souravsahaibm/GitDemo/README.md

-# Commom ReadMe ffor both folders
+# Commom ReadMe for both folders